bor0/gidti/manuscript/appendix-b.md

 codegenEmpty ci = putStrLn "Not implemented"
 ```

-The package `IRTS` (which is a collection of modules) is a Idris built-in and it stands for Idris Run-Time System.
-It is a data structure where we need to implement Idris commands and give definitions for how they map to the target language.
-For example, a `putStr` can map to `printf` in C.
+Since Idris is written in Haskell, the package `IRTS` (Idris Run-Time System) is a Haskell collection of modules.
+It contains data structures where we need to implement Idris commands and give definitions for how they map to the target language.
+For example, a `putStr` could map to `printf` in C.

 ## Compilation

-In the following examples we will show how Idris generates a binary executable and JavaScript code, as well as the difference between total and partial functions and how Idris handles both cases.
-We will define a dependent type `Vect`, which will allow us to work with lists and additionally have the length of the list at the type level:
+We will show how Idris can generate a binary executable and JavaScript code, as well as the difference between total and partial functions and how Idris handles both cases.
+We define a dependent type `Vect`, which will allow us to work with lists and additionally have the length of the list at the type level:

 ```
 data Vect : Nat -> Type -> Type where
     VNil  : Vect Z a
     VCons : a -> Vect k a -> Vect (S k) a
 ```

 In the code above we define `Vect` as a data structure with two constructors: empty (`VNil`) or element construction (`VCons`).
 An empty vector is of type `Vect 0 a`, which can be `Vect 0 Int`, `Vect 0 Char`, etc. One example of a vector is `VCons 1 VNil : Vect 1 Integer`, where a list with a single element is represented and we note how the type contains the information about the length of the list.
 Another example is: `VCons 1.0 (VCons 2.0 (VCons 3.0 VNil)) : Vect 3 Double`.

-In the following example we will see how total and partial functions can both pass at compile-time, but the latter can cause a run-time error.
+We will see how total and partial functions can both pass the compile-time checks, but the latter can cause a run-time error.

 ```
 --total